Asbestosis

 - Crackling sounds when breathing

-- “Clubbed” toes and fingernails from lack of oxygen
+- Clubbing of toes and fingernails

 - Shortness of breath